StormWindStudios/LinuxNotes/README.md

 ## Installation Notes
 ### Installation Process
 * RHEL, CentOS, and Fedora all use the Anaconda installer.
 Therefore, the installation process is very similar between them.
 [Here](https://www.tecmint.com/installation-of-rhel-8/) is a description of it.
 The Anaconda installer will create an anaconda-ks.cfg file in the **/root** directory.
 You can use modify and use this for unattended installations in the future!
-* Ubuntu server uses a different installer, vyt you'll be making many of the same configurations.
+* Ubuntu server uses a different installer, but you'll be making many of the same configurations.
 You can read more about it [here](https://ubuntu.com/server/docs/install/step-by-step).
 * OpenSUSE uses a installation tool called YaST ("Yet Another Setup Tool").
 Again, it looks different, but performs many of the same functions.
 Documentation [here](https://doc.opensuse.org/documentation/leap/startup/html/book-opensuse-startup/art-opensuse-installquick.html).

 ### Partitioning and Filesystem
 * Partitions divide disks into one or more segments
 * Partitioning information can be tracked with MBR or GPT
-    * **MBR** - Master Boot Record limited to 2TB disks and 4 primary partitions. *Legacy*.
+    * **MBR** - Master Boot Record.
+Limited to 2TB disks and 4 primary partitions. *Legacy*.
-    * **GPT** - GUID Partition Table - supports huge disks and up to 128 partitions. *Preferred*.
+    * **GPT** - GUID Partition Table.
+Supports huge disks and up to 128 partitions. *Preferred*.
 * Each partition can be formatted with a unique filesystem
 * Common Linux filesystems are:
     * XFS